castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 fields.
 We'll need to store some text, some numbers and a date/time.
 As the numeric primary key is artificial, we can have the database automatically assign it a value, using the `AUTO INCREMENT` keyword.

+The `CREATE TABLE` statement is made up mostly of a list of columns, each one should contain at least a name and the data type[^yesweknow].
+We're using data types from MySQL[^mysqldatatypes] here, SQLite will accept almost any type from other databases.

 `CREATE TABLE` is the SQL DDL[^DDL] statement to use to set up new tables: